raycast/utils/docs/utils-reference/oauth/README.md

 Authenticating with OAuth in Raycast extensions is tedious.
 So we've built a set of utilities to make that task way easier.
 There's two part to our utilities:

-1. Authenticating with the service using [OAuthService](utils-reference/oauth/OAuthService.md) and providers we provide out of the box (e.g GitHub with `OAuthService.github`)
+1. Authenticating with the service using [OAuthService](utils-reference/oauth/OAuthService.md) and some third-party providers (e.g GitHub with `OAuthService.github`)
 2. Bringing authentication to React components using [withAccessToken](utils-reference/oauth/withAccessToken.md) and [`getAccessToken`](utils-reference/oauth/withAccessToken.md#getAccessToken)

 Here are two different use-cases where you can use the utilities.